gemmadanks/gemmadanks.github.io/_posts/2022-05-26-welcome-to-my-open-research-site.md

 ## Follow me
 For now I am still setting up this site and my next post will document how I did that.
 If you'd like to follow my journey you can find me on [Twitter][twitter-profile] where I will post links to new content.
 If you want to read more about me, my background and my previous research you can check out [my personal website][gemma-danks].

+## Share your thoughts
+Thank you for taking an interest in my site!
+If you have any thoughts on open research, or any other feedback you'd like to share, please leave a comment below.

 [twitter-profile]: https://twitter.com/gemmadanks
 [gemma-danks]: https://gemmadanks.com